-(1) The constraint refers to the number of days at which a target can remain within the declared roll angle constraint.
-This can be estimated using the PRoVis tool available on the Proposer Webpage.
-Only nominal roll values are recommended since off-nominal rolls have very brief dwell times.

-(2) The dimensionless parameter for the monitoring interval constraint will be determined as follows:

-- determine the smallest specified Imax of all the proposed monitoring intervals, min(Imax) - for that interval, compute the fractional tolerance fractol= (Imax-Imin)/(Imax + Imin) - ◆ compute the metric: min(Imax) \ fractol /max(T)
+- 1. The constraint refers to the number of days at which a target can remain within the declared roll angle constraint.
+This can be estimated using the PRoVis tool available on the Proposer Webpage. - 2.
+The dimensionless parameter for the monitoring interval constraint will be determined as follows: - ♦ determine the smallest specified Imax of all the proposed monitoring intervals, min(Imax) - ♦ for that interval, compute the fractional tolerance fractol= (Imax-Imin)/(Imax + Imin) - lacktriangle compute the metric: min(Imax) \ fractol / max(T)

-Where Imin and Imax are the minimum and maximum proposed intervals, min(Imax) is the smallest specified Imax of all proposed intervals and max(T) is the largest exposure time of any proposed observation
+Where Imin and Imax are the minimum and maximum proposed intervals, min(Imax) is the smallest specified Imax of all proposed intervals and max(T) is the largest exposure time of any proposed observation.

-(3) The dimensionless parameter for Group Observations is: (TIME INTERVAL FOR THE GROUP) / (TOTAL DURATION OF OBSERVATIONS IN GROUP)

-(4) Should a quota be unfilled at the peer review it may be combined with a quota at a lower difficulty level.
+- 3. The dimensionless parameter for Group Observations is: (TIME INTERVAL FOR THE GROUP)/(TOTAL DURATION OF OBSERVATIONS IN GROUP). - 4.
+Should a quota be unfilled at the peer review it may be combined with a quota at a lower difficulty level.